AhmedEFRMohammed/AhmedEFRMohammed/README.md

 I am currently working on 🔭 my own personal projects 💾 on those themes as well.

-Feel free to reach out and ask 💬 about anything that has to do with those themes and skillsets.
+Feel free to reach out and ask 💬 about anything that has to do with those themes and skillsets, or any of the technologies listed below.

 📫 I am reachable on: ahmed.e.elwazery@gmail.com